 Avoiding certain activities during the aftercare period is important.
 Here are the main activities you should steer clear of:

-- Touching, Picking, Scratching, and Rubbing: Refraining from scratching, picking, or rubbing your new tattoo is crucial.
+• Touching, Picking, Scratching, and Rubbing: Refraining from scratching, picking, or rubbing your new tattoo is crucial.
 Doing so can lead to color loss, scarring, and potential infection.
 If your tattoo becomes itchy, gently pat the area and apply the appropriate aftercare lotion.
 Avoid any actions that could disrupt the healing process.

-- Exposure to Direct Sunlight: Protect your tattoo from direct sunlight, as UV light can fade tattoo inks.
+• Exposure to Direct Sunlight: Protect your tattoo from direct sunlight, as UV light can fade tattoo inks.
 Apply a broad-spectrum, water-resistant sunscreen with an SPF of 30 or more whenever you go outside.
 Reapply sunscreen every two hours.
 Direct sunlight during the healing process can damage your skin and compromise the longevity of your tattoo.
 If unavoidable, apply tattoo-specific SPF 30+ sunblock when exposed to the sun.

-- Shaving: Avoid shaving over your new tattoo until it has fully healed.
+• Shaving: Avoid shaving over your new tattoo until it has fully healed.
 Shaving could remove scabs prematurely and cause irritation.
 However, once the tattoo has healed, shaving is safe and can help enhance the vibrancy of your tattoo.

-- Excess Exposure to Water: While getting your tattoo wet during the aftercare process is acceptable, avoid soaking it in water for at least three weeks or until it has fully healed.
+• Excess Exposure to Water: While getting your tattoo wet during the aftercare process is acceptable, avoid soaking it in water for at least three weeks or until it has fully healed.
 Water exposure can interfere with the healing process and increase the risk of infection.
 Avoid swimming in pools or natural water bodies during this period.

-- Tight-fitting Clothing: Opt for loose-fitting clothing that allows your tattoo to breathe.
+• Tight-fitting Clothing: Opt for loose-fitting clothing that allows your tattoo to breathe.
 Tight clothing can stick to the skin, restrict airflow, and cause sweating, chafing, and rubbing.
 Choose breathable fabrics and avoid excessive sweating activities, like a heavy workout, or wearing tight activewear that can stretch and irritate the tattooed area.

-- Excess Sweating: Avoid engaging in activities that cause excessive sweating, such as intense workouts or sauna sessions, until the tattoo has completed the second round of peeling.
+• Excess Sweating: Avoid engaging in activities that cause excessive sweating, such as intense workouts or sauna sessions, until the tattoo has completed the second round of peeling.
 Excessive sweating can expose your tattoo to bacteria and potentially stretch or chafe the tattooed skin.

-- Excess Drugs, Cigarettes, and Alcohol: Avoid excessive drug use, smoking cigarettes, and consuming alcohol after getting a new tattoo.
+• Excess Drugs, Cigarettes, and Alcohol: Avoid excessive drug use, smoking cigarettes, and consuming alcohol after getting a new tattoo.
 These substances can negatively impact your overall health, hydration, and skin condition.
 Moderation is key, and maintaining good hygiene by washing your hands thoroughly is essential.

-- Re-Bandaging: Do not re-bandage your tattoo once the initial bandage is removed.
+• Re-Bandaging: Do NOT re-bandage your tattoo once the initial bandage is removed.
 It needs to breathe and receive moisturization at its own pace.
 Reapplying a new bandage can impede the healing process.

 By avoiding these activities, you can promote proper healing and preserve the quality of your new tattoo.
 Remember to follow the instructions provided by your tattoo artist and consult them if you have any specific concerns.

-7 Aftercare Tips for a Longlasting, Bright, and Vibrant Tattoo
+7 Aftercare Tips for a Long Lasting, Bright, and Vibrant Tattoo

-1: Cover it up (initial stage)
+1: Cover it up (immediately after)

-2: Gently wash the tattoo (a few hours later)
+2: Gently wash the tattoo (ongoing)

 3: Allow it to breathe and heal (ongoing)